josepdcs/kubectl-prof/README.md

-# kubectl flame :fire:
+# kubectl profiling

 A kubectl plugin that allows you to profile production applications with low-overhead by generating [FlameGraphs](http://www.brendangregg.com/flamegraphs.html)

-Running `kubectlf-flame` does **not** require any modification to existing pods.
+Running `kubectlf-profiling` does **not** require any modification to existing pods.

-This is an open source fork of https://github.com/yahoo/kubectl-flame with several new features and bug fixes.
+This is an open source fork of https://github.com/yahoo/kubectl-profiling with several new features and bug fixes.

 ## Table of Contents